Quantum state transfer between twins in weighted graphs: Periodicity

 \section{Periodicity}

 Denote the minimum period of a periodic vertex $u$ by $\rho$.
 Then every period $\tau$ of $u$ is an integer multiple of $\rho$.
 Moreover, if PST occurs between $u$ and $v$ at time $\tau$, then both of them are periodic at time $2\tau$.
-The converse of this is not necessarily true.
+The converse of this is not necessarily true as periodic vertices need not exhibit PST.
 However, it is shown by Godsil in \cite{Godsil2012a} that if $u$ is periodic and there is PST between $u$ and $v$, then the minimum PST time between $u$ and $v$ is $\rho/2$, and PST occurs between $u$ and $v$ at every odd multiple of $\rho/2$.
 Now, since periodicity is a necessary condition for PST, to characterize PST between twin vertices, we first need to characterize periodic twin vertices.
 To do this, we state the famous Ratio Condition due to Godsil \cite{Godsil2011}.